International Crimes Tribunal (Bangladesh): Allegations by the government

 Shafique Ahmed, the Minister of Law and Justice, referring to Ziauddin, said that Huq "sought help on procedural matters from an expert.
 That's not illegal or uncommon."
 Amnesty International criticised the arrest of Mahmudur Rahman, who had published the hacked files in the daily Amar Desh.
 The government obtained a court order that accused Rahman of sedition; but Amnesty said that his newspaper stopped publishing the story once the government ban came into effect on 13 December.

 Shafique Ahmed alleged that Jamaat-e-Islami has paid US$25 million to lobbyists in the USA and the UK to influence public opinion against the trials.
 Mizanur Rahman, chair of the National Human Rights Commission, complained about the lobbying efforts, saying there was misinformation being spread among western nations about the war crimes tribunal.

 Shibir protests

-Shibir, the student wing of Jamaat, led huge protests against the trials beginning with a general strike on 4 December 2012; they were attacked by police whenever they want to come down the streets to protest.
-In one incident in shatkhira police shot open fire, which resulted in three Shibir workers being injured.
-In this reaction, Numerous vehicles, including one of the US embassy in Dhaka, were torched and vandalised.
-In one incident, police fired tear gas and rubber bullets at the activists.
+Shibir, the student wing of Jamaat, led huge protests against the trials - beginning with a general strike on 4 December 2012; they were attacked by police wherever they wanted to come down to the streets to protest.
+In one incident in Satkhira, police opened fire on protestors, which resulted in three Shibir workers being injured.
+In reaction to this, numerous vehicles, including one of the US embassy in Dhaka, were torched and vandalised.
+In another incident, police fired tear gas and rubber bullets at the activists.
 One Jamaat-e-Islami activist was killed and scores were injured when police used live ammunition against the protesters during clashes in December 2012.
 The activists were demanding the release of Miah Golam Parwar, Delawar Hossain Sayedee and other party members being tried.